What are lung carcinoid tumors?

 Small cell lung cancer

 Small cell lung cancer (SCLC) is one of the fastest growing and spreading of all cancers.
-It is discussed in our document Lung Cancer (Small Cell).
+It is discussed in Lung Cancer (Small Cell).

 Large cell neuroendocrine carcinoma

 Large cell neuroendocrine carcinoma (LCNEC) is a rare cancer.
-It is a subtype of large cell carcinoma, which is a type of non-small cell lung cancer (NSCLC).
+It is a subtype of non-small cell lung cancer (NSCLC).
 Although it shares some features with SCLC (including a tendency to grow quickly), it is typically treated as a type of NSCLC.
 For treatment information, see Lung Cancer (Non-Small Cell).

 Typical and atypical carcinoid tumors